Flint Arrows: History

-The Flint 1940-1951 teams were immediately preceded by the Flint Vehicles, who played in the Michigan State League and other minor leagues from 1906 to 1926.
+The Flint 1940 to 1951 teams were immediately preceded by the Flint Vehicles, who played in the Michigan State League and other minor leagues from 1906 to 1926.

 The Flint Gems began play as members of the 1940 Class C level Michigan State League as an affiliate of the Cleveland Indians.
 Flint won the 1940 Michigan State League Pennant and the 1941 Michigan State League Championship.

-The Flint Gems won the 1940 Michigan State League Pennant.
+The Flint Gems won the 1940 Michigan State League pennant.
 With a regular season of 67–41, the Gems finished first in the Michigan State League regular season.
 The Gems were managed by Jack Knight.
 In the 1940 Playoffs, the St. Joseph Autos defeated the Flint Gems 3 games to 2.

 In 1941, the Flint Indians won the Michigan State League championship in the final year of the Class C league.
-Flint finished 70-38, to finish first in the Michigan State League regular season standings, finishing 9.0 games ahead of the second place St. Joseph Autos.
+Flint finished 70–38, to finish first in the Michigan State League regular season standings, finishing 9.0 games ahead of the second place St. Joseph Autos.
 The Flint Indians manager was Jack Knight.
 There were no playoffs in 1941.

-The 1948–1951 Flint Arrows were a member of the Central League.
+The 1948 to 1951 Flint Arrows were a member of the Central League.
 Their overall record was 169–102.
 The Arrows won the Central League Championship in 1950 and the league Pennant in 1948.
 With the 1951 riots in Baltimore creating tension, Flint was noted by the Sporting News as being one of five ball teams that had games with single digit attendance.

 When the Arrows started playing in Flint in April 1948 as a Detroit Tigers minor league affiliate in the Central League, their manager was Jack Tighe.
 The league scheduled a 140–game season in 1948.
 The August 26, 1949 home game with Grand Rapids had a fight break out with catcher Frank House being suspended indefinitely.

 The Flint Arrows captured the Central League pennant in 1948.
 With a record of 89–49, Flint finished first in the Central League Standings under manager Jack Tighe.
 In the Playoffs, the Fort Wayne Generals defeated the Flint Arrows 3 games to 2.
 Flint had 1948 season attendance of 120,573, an average of 1,747 per game.

-In 1950, Flint won the Central League Championship.
+In 1950, Flint won the Central League championship.
 The Arrows finished 80–53 and placed first in the Central League regular season standings under manager Gene Desautels.
 In the 1950 Playoffs, the Flint Arrows defeated the Grand Rapids Jets 3 games to 1 to advance.
 In the Central League Finals, Flint defeated the Muskegon Clippers 4 games to 1 to claim the championship.
 The Arrows' 1950 season attendance was 67,954, an average of 1,022 per game.
 The Arrows lost their Tiger affiliation after the end of the season despite winning the league championship.
 The team's home run leader for 1950 was Edwin Little with 17.